Glorious house, surrounded by gardens, moorland and deer park

 There's plenty of room for little ones to let off steam, whilst the Timber Yard Cafe offers hot and cold snacks, soups, and a range of cakes.

-Visit the Ale Cellar for a selection of hot meals made with local produce or book into the Salting Room for a luxury afternoon tea.
+Visit the Timber Yard café for a selection of hot meals or book into the Salting Room for a luxury afternoon tea.

 Assistance dogs are welcome in all areas of Lyme.